albertogallini/txn_engine/Readme.md

 - **EngineError::TransactionAlreadyDisputed**: If a dispute is attempted on an already disputed transaction.
 - **EngineError::TransactionNotDisputed**: If a resolve or chargeback is attempted on a non-disputed transaction.<br>

-I/O Error occurring during sereliazion/deserialization<br>
+I/O Error occurring during serialiazion/deserialization<br>
 - **EngineSerDeserError::Io**: I/O error while reading a previous session dump.
 - **EngineSerDeserError::Csv**: Parsing error while reading a previous session session csv dump
 - **EngineSerDeserError::InvalidClientId**: Parsing error while reading a previous session csv -> InvalidClientId
 - **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidDecimal
 - **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidBool

-when the `txn_engine` is executed the errors are reported on the ***stderr*** in a way it is clear to understand which is the trasaction causing the issue.
+when the `txn_engine` is executed the errors are reported on the ***stderr*** in a way it is clear to understand which is the transaction causing the issue.
 E.g.:
 ```
 $ txn_engine % cargo run -- tests/transactions_errors.csv -dump > output.csv